 We explain the 101 most important stock market terms and decipher financial jargon with simple definitions and practical examples.

 Stock market jargon is confusing and intimidating.
-Both professional and amateur traders use an incredible variety of lingo that can mystify even veteran stock investors.
+Both professional and amateur traders use an incredible variety of terminology that can mystify even veteran stock investors.

 Understanding Stock Market Terminology Is Important

-Most people understand basic stock market terms like Bulls, Bear, Long & Short.
+Most people understand basic stock market terms like Bulls, Bear, Long, and Short.
 But most do not know important terms like 10-K Report, Alpha, Bid-Ask Spread, Debt to Equity, or Fair Value.
 Other critical stock lingo includes Earnings Per Share, Margin of Safety, Discounted Cash Flow, or EBITDA.
 Understanding this market jargon is important for your success.

 Video: Stock Market Terms Everyone Should Know